zarthur/CSCC-Android-Mobile-Applications-Notes/week_05/readme.md

 }
 ```

 Notice that there's already an entry for JUnit.
-Let's add an entry for
+Let's add entries for Mockito
-Mockito.
+and PowerMock.
 The dependencies section should now looks like this:

 ```
 dependencies {